intel/unet/2D/README.md

 3. We use [conda virtual environments](https://www.anaconda.com/distribution/#download-section) to run Python scripts.
 Once you download and install conda, create a new conda environment with [TensorFlow* with Intel&reg; DNNL](https://software.intel.com/en-us/articles/intel-optimization-for-tensorflow-installation-guide?page=1).
 Run the command:
 ```
-conda create -n itex_gpu python=3.9
+conda create -n itex_cpu python=3.10
 ```

-This has been tested with [TensorFlow 2.11] on Ubuntu 20.04 Linux.
+This has been tested with [TensorFlow 2.10] on Ubuntu 22.04 Linux.

 4. Enable the new environment.
 Command:
 ```
 conda activate itex_gpu
 ```

-5. Install TensorFlow=2.11 Command:
+5. Install TensorFlow=2.10 Command:
 ```
-pip install tensorflow==2.11.0
+pip install tensorflow==2.10.0
 ```
-6. Install Intel Extension of TensorFlow for GPU.
+6. Install Intel Extension of TensorFlow for CPU.
 ```
-pip install --upgrade intel-extension-for-tensorflow[cpu]
+pip install intel-extension-for-tensorflow[cpu]==1.0
 ```
 7. Install other required packages.
 ```